-Any concerns that a child is being or is at risk of being sexually exploited should be passed without delay to the DSL.
-Whimple Primary School is aware there is a clear link between regular school absence/truanting and CSE.
-Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting absence/truanting and make reasonable enquiries with the child and parents to assess this risk.
+Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
+Whimple Primary School is aware there is a clear link between regular school absence/truanting, CSE and CCE.
+Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-The DSL will use the Devon Children and Families Partnership CSE Screening Tool10 on all occasions when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited.
+The DSL will use the Devon Children and Families Partnership Adolescent Safety Framework Safer Me Assessment12 on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
+The Safer Me Assessment will indicate to the DSL whether a Safer Me Early Help approach or referral to the Exploitation Hub is required.
+If the DSL is in any doubt they will contact MASH consultation.

-In all cases if the tool identified any level of concern the DSL should contact their local MACE (Missing & Child Exploitation) and email the completed CSE Screening Tool along with a MASH enquiry form.
+In all cases if the assessment identified any level of concern the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
 If a child is in immediate danger the police should be called on 999.